CarryMinati: Career

 Ajey Nagar is based in Faridabad, a city near India's national capital New Delhi.
 Popularly referred to as CarryMinati, Nagar is mainly involved in creating Hindi-language roasting and comedy videos, diss songs, satirical parodies, apart from live gaming.
 Nagar and his team produce videos out of his home in Faridabad.

 Nagar began posting videos on YouTube at the age of 10, uploading football tutorial videos on his first YouTube channel STeaLThFeArzZ.
 His main YouTube channel has been active since 2014.
 In 2014, the channel's name was AddictedA1 and Nagar would upload recorded video game footage along with his reactions to the game.
 In 2015, he changed the channel's name to CarryDeol, uploading gameplay footage of Counter-Strike: Global Offensive while mimicking Sunny Deol.
 The channel was subsequently renamed to CarryMinati.
 He became the first Indian YouTuber ever to surpass the milestone of 30 million subscribers in May, 2021 and 40 million subscribers in August, 2023.
 Beyond India, he also currently has the highest number of subscribers in the Asia region.

 In early 2017, Nagar created an additional YouTube channel called CarryIsLive, where he live-streams himself playing video games.
 He has hosted live-streams on this channel, raising funds for victims of Kerala floods in 2018. cyclone Fani in Odisha, Assam floods, Bihar floods and Shaheed's of Pulwama attack in 2019, Bushfires in Australia, COVID’19 and the flooding in Assam and Bihar in 2020.
 On 4 June, Nagar hosted a four-hour charity live-stream for the victims of 2023 Odisha train collision.
-The live-stream generated INR 11,87,611.64 with ₹1.5 lakh personal contributions; all the funds were donated to the Chief Minister's relief funds - Government of Odisha.
+The live-stream generated INR 11,87,611.64 with ₹150,000 personal contributions; all the funds were donated to the Chief Minister's relief funds – Government of Odisha.

 In January, 2023 Nagar created another YouTube channel CarryMinati Productions Official, where he uploads vlogs and behind the scenes videos.